adagrad/findb_dolthub/Readme.md

 ## Data Lifecycle and Frequency

 The purpose of this database is explicitly not to provide most recent up-to-date information.
 The idea is to support various data sources and keep them updated.
-Open source, for free for ever, no limitations!
+Open source, for free forever, no limitations!
 While the requirement is not to be as up-to-date as possible but still closely enough up to date to train statistical models or perform some advanced machine learning.